-Don't People Choose to Live There?
+Don't People Choose To Live There?

-This argument is not always as straightforward though as the construction of new runways or new tall buildings in the vicinity can lead to a change in approach and departure flight paths which would mean towns and villages that were not previously affected by aircraft noise suddenly find themselves with planes flying right over their once peaceful roofs.
+This argument is not always as straightforward though, as the construction of new runways or new tall buildings in the vicinity can lead to a change in approach and departure flight paths which would mean towns and villages that were not previously affected by aircraft noise suddenly find themselves with planes flying right over their once peaceful roofs.
 Runway extensions also enable larger aircraft to take off and land at the airport, which can bring louder aircraft than residents are used to.

-Other Environmental and Health and Safety Issues Associated with Aircraft
+Other Environmental And Health And Safety Issues Associated With Aircraft

-Even with advancements in technology to make aircraft "cleaner" and more environmentally-friendly, they still create pollution as fuel is burnt and exhaust gases produced.
+Even with advancements in technology to make aircraft cleaner and more environmentally-friendly, they still create pollution as fuel is burnt and exhaust gases produced.
 This pollution not only affects the environment but also has health and safety implications for people too as the exhaust gases contribute to problems such as global warming.